 From 01 October to 31 December 2015, the European Payments Council ( ) launches a public consultation on a draft revised version of the Scheme Management Internal Rules (SMIRs).
 The principles governing the administration and evolution of the Credit Transfer ( ) and Direct Debit ( ) Schemes are set out in the SMIRs, which are included as an Annex to the , and Business-to-Business Rulebooks.
 The SMIRs are binding on both the and the scheme participants, i.e. payment service providers that have formally adhered to the and Schemes.

-The EPC proposes several major amendments to chapters 4 and 5 describing the maintenance and evolution process of the Schemes.
+The proposes several major amendments to chapters 4 and 5 describing the maintenance and evolution process of the Schemes.
 These proposed amendments will further increase the transparency of the evolution of the scheme rulebooks and will enhance the involvement of end-users and technical players in the change management process of the scheme rulebooks.

-For instance, an individual or organisation that has submitted a change request can ask the EPC to present its change request in further detail to the EPC body in charge of the change management process for the EPC SEPA Schemes.
+For instance, an individual or organisation that has submitted a change request can ask the to present its change request in further detail to the body in charge of the change management process for the Schemes.
 A further example is the proposal to organise the change management process at a minimum every two years (instead of once a year).
 This will ensure greater scheme stability for the scheme participants and stakeholders.

 Scheme participants and other stakeholders are invited to submit written comments on the proposed amendments to the draft revised version of the SMIRs to firstname.lastname@example.org by 31 December 2015.

 If you would like to comment on this article, please identify yourself with your first and last name.
 Your name will appear next to your comment.
 Email addresses will not be published.
-Please note that by accessing or contributing to the discussion you agree to abide by the EPC website Terms and Conditions.
+Please note that by accessing or contributing to the discussion you agree to abide by the EPC website conditions of use.